administrcms/listview/README.md

 $listView->class = 'table table-bordered table-hover';

 // Defining a field
-// text is a type which is dynamically set
-// using the magic __call method.
+// text is a type which is dynamically set using the magic __call method.
+//
 // It will look for a field definition
-// and if it fails will use a simple text representation.
+// and if it fails, it will use simple text representation.
+//
 // Available fields are text, boolean, date, datetime, time.
 // Date and time formats can be modified from the config file.
 $listView